eopheim/Geegah-RP2040/README.md

 # Image acquisition and processing scripts
 The following scripts all allow for data acquisition using the Opal Kelly Imager.
 Each acquisition script has a section that allows users to load the raw data to generate images and compute different acoustic parameters.

-1. **Geegah_RP2040_Imaging.py**: Acquisition of N number of frames with an option to visualize them in real-time for the entire 128 x 128 pixels.
+1. **Geegah_RP2040_Liveimaging.py**: Acquisition of N number of frames with an option to visualize them in real-time for the entire 128 x 128 pixels.
 This operates at a fixed frequency and echo acquisition timing.
+2.  **Geegah_RP2040_Liveimaging_withNoEcho.py**: Acquisition of N number of frames with an option to visualize them in real-time for the entire 128 x 128 pixels.
+This operates at a fixed frequency and echo acquisition timing.
+This also includes acquiring baseline acquisition at a later time when the echo dies off which can be used to calculate the true signal change of the samples yielding more accurate Acoustic Impedance.
-2. **Geegah_RP2040_FrequencySweep.py**: Acquisition of images at a range of frequencies (1.5 - 2.0 GHz, with a step as low as 0.01 MHz).
+3. **Geegah_RP2040_FrequencySweep.py**: Acquisition of images at a range of frequencies (1.5 - 2.0 GHz, with a step as low as 0.01 MHz).
 Allows capturing N frames at a fixed acquisition echo timing.
-3. **Geegah_RP2040_SNH.py**: Acquisition of images at different echo timings with a step of 5 ns.
+4. **Geegah_RP2040_SNH.py**: Acquisition of images at different echo timings with a step of 5 ns.
 This allows capturing N frames at a fixed frequency.

 # Helper libraries